stewi1014/clod/libclod/README.md

 Having said that, it isn't *terrible*, and offers some useful functionality.

-If you're using a higher level language and need some things done *really* fast, or you're writing C that needs to deal with minecarft data and don't feel like DIY-ing the multi-faceted technology stack that is the minecraft save file, I'd recomend at least using this library as a reference.
+If you're using a higher level language and need some things done *really* fast, or you're writing C that needs to deal with minecraft data and don't feel like DIY-ing the multi-faceted technology stack that is the minecraft save file, I'd recommend at least using this library as a reference.

 ## Structure